-Embargoed until Midday Tuesday 14 March

 Albert Gubay Charitable Foundation donates £20,000 per year for 3 years to enable Nugent to establish crisis fund.

-Launch Event:

-Tuesday 14 March | 11.00am

-Registration and refreshments 10.30am

-Fisher More Hall, Our Lady of the Annunciation, Bishop Eton Woolton Road, Liverpool, L16 8NQ

-With the support of the Albert Gubay Charitable Foundation Nugent are pleased to launch the Gubay Crisis Fund.
+Nugent Patron Phil Thompson helped launch the Gubay Crisis Fund this week, which has been made possible through the support of the Albert Gubay Charitable Foundation.

 Nugent works at the heart of some of the hardest hit communities in the North West and as such we are keenly aware of the pressures disadvantaged families and individuals face.
 The Albert Gubay Charitable Foundation have donated £20,000 per year for the next 3 years to Nugent to help us provide desperately needed support.